-- Our students and adults residents have lost more than 400 pounds in one year (98 residents),
+- Our students and adult residents have lost more than 400 pounds in one year (98 residents),

 - There has been a reduction in insulin medication for some of our residents,

 - Some of our adult residents previously diagnosed with sleep apnea no longer need to use CPAP machines,

 Children and adults at Latham have reduced cholesterol counts and lower blood pressure, and

 - We have observed an increase in our residents’ energy and motivation to exercise independently.